Fall School

 The Fall School is the oldest public school building remaining in Nashville, Tennessee, U.S.

 History

-Built in 1898, it was named after Phillip S. Fall, a Nashville businessman and member of the Board of Education from 1865–1867.
+Built in 1898, it was named after Phillip S. Fall, a Nashville businessman and member of the Board of Education from 1865 to 1867.
 The Fall School was notable because it had individual classrooms, unlike the earlier study hall design.
 It served as an elementary school until 1970, and has been listed on the National Register of Historic Places since December 19, 1979.
+In 1982 a private company renovated it for offices.

-In 1982 a private company renovated it for offices, and today it serves as home of the Nashville Church of Scientology & Celebrity Centre.
+In 2007, the Church of Scientology purchased the building and renovated it for their Church of Scientology & Celebrity Centre Nashville.
+A grand opening was held on April 25, 2009.